zjustus/LAStreetAPI/readme.md

 - `/feature` - gets a feature
     parameter: id - the ID of an object
 - `/findFeatures` - returns a list of features given list of filters
+    parameters: get a list of parameters from the `/filterFeatures` endpoint